utshomax/postman-docs/src/pages/docs/postman-flows/concepts/creating-a-form.md

 * [Requests](#requests)
 * [Variables](#variables)

 In order to use any API, a **request** must be made to either send, update, delete or return information.
-When making a request, the informating will often not be the same every time it's run.
+When making a request, the information will often not be the same every time it's run.
 Because of this, **variables** are used to interact with the requests in places where the data being sent or received changes.

 > To learn more about making your first request, check out the tutorial [here](../../../getting-started/sending-the-first-request/)

 ### Requests

-In Flows, the **Send Request** block allows a request to be selected from a **Collection**.
+In Postman Flows, the **Send Request** block allows a request to be selected from a **Collection**.

 ![Selecting a request](https://assets.postman.com/postman-labs-docs/concepts/selecting-a-request.gif)